 HOW TO SUFFER SKILFULLY FOR BETTER PERFORMANCE

 It’s a cliche to say ‘it could be worse’, but suffering is relative.
-Each time we move the needle further into hardship, it enters our frame of reference as something that, yes, was uncomfortable, but equally was possible for us.
+Each time you move the needle further into hardship, it enters your frame of reference as something that, yes, was uncomfortable, but equally was possible for you.

 This is the deep inner part of the brain that is going to take over in a state of emergency or need.
 Whilst you can keep your conscious mind on top for some time, there’s going to come a point where a stimulus overrides that; whether it’s intensity, time, fatigue, weight on the bar, or stimuli equally familiar, to the CrossFitter, but rarely acknowledged: fear, emotional strain or vulnerability to name just a few.